So you're heading to Orlando, one of the biggest entertainment cities on the East Coast, congratulations!

 So what are the main differences between Universal Studios Florida and Islands of Adventure?
 We have 7 of them listed below!

-The size of both parks within Universal Orlando is pretty much the same, though slightly different with Islands of Adventure being 110 acres, Universal Studios being 108 acres.
+The size of both parks within Universal Orlando is pretty much the same, though slightly different from Islands of Adventure being 110 acres, Universal Studios being 108 acres.

 This statistic is also extremely close, though if you think about it this should be fairly close due to the fact that many/close to all guests attend both parks during their visit.
 However, Universal Studios is visited more, though the margin is slight.
 Universal sees an annual average of about 10 million guests in recent years, whereas Islands of Adventure sees about 9.2 million.